6 Steps to Give a Professional Compliment

 3. Sincere.
 Don’t be a brown-noser.
 Avoid the trap through sincerity.
 Don’t give compliments simply to get a sale.
 Mention how their efforts benefited you personally.
 Try, “I really appreciate your attention to detail.
 Because you covered every base, all I had to do was show up and do my job.
 Thank you!”

 4. Specific.
-Specificity shows genuineness and keeps you judicious enough not to go overboard.
+Specificity demonstrates genuineness and keeps you judicious enough not to overdo it.
 Parents who make comments like, “you’re so smart” and “you’re so special” all the time breed lost adults.
 A meaningful professional compliment will be related to a specific business objective, task, or skill.
 Talents worth mentioning need the proper framing.

 5. Secret.
 Don’t toot anyone’s horn when others are present.
 The receiver isn’t likely to question the purity of your motives, but others might.
-Especially if it is your superior or your concern is that others might think you’re trying to elevate one person over another, give your praise in private.
+Especially if it is your superior or you are concerned that others might think you’re trying to elevate one person over another, give your praise in private.

 6. Swift.
 In training my dog, I learned I must give her a treat as soon as she completes a desired behavior.
-If I wait she doesn’t know why she’s being rewarded.
-Even if your compliment is in writing or if you time to deliver it privately, never allow too much time to pass.
+If I wait, she doesn’t know why she’s being rewarded.
+Even if your compliment is in writing or if youhave time to deliver it privately, never allow too much time to pass.

 Compliment Others, Grow Yourself